ebloc/ebloc-broker/docs/convert/source/readme.md

 sleep 60;
 ```

-Target into the folder you want to submit and please do: `ipfs add -r .` You will face something similiar with following output:
+Target into the folder you want to submit and do: `ipfs add -r .` You will see something similiar with following output:

 ```bash
 added QmYsUBd5F8FA1vcUsMAHCGrN8Z92TdpNBAw6rMxWwmQeMJ ipfs_code/helloworld.cpp